Goodka7/GRC/Gap_Analysis.md

 ## Risk-Based Prioritization Matrix

+The following heatmap visualizes the severity of NovaCore's top cybersecurity gaps based on likelihood and impact.

 | Gap | Risk Impact | Likelihood | Priority |
 |-----|-------------|------------|----------|
 | No DLP in place | High | Medium | High |